jrouly/employability/README.md

     docker-compose up -d elasticsearch

-## Execution
+## Importing data

-### Running the vis server

-You can import a static dataset to run the vis server locally yourself without ingesting and processing the raw data.
+You can import a static dataset locally without ingesting and processing the raw data.
-Start up elasticsearch and the vis server, then import the latest dataset.
+Start up elasticsearch, then import the latest dataset.

-    docker-compose up -d elasticsearch web
+    docker-compose up -d elasticsearch
     ./elasticsearch/bin/import-data small  # {small|medium|large}

+## Running the vis server

+Start the vis server container.

+    docker-compose up -d web

-You should be able to acccess the vis server at [localhost:9000](localhost:9000) once the import completes.
+You should be able to acccess the vis server at [`localhost:9000`](http://localhost:9000).

-### Data Ingestion
+## Data Ingestion

 If you would like to run the whole ingestion and analysis process, there are a few more steps.